Command Palette

 Kudasai (ください) in modern Japanese grammar is a request auxiliary when it is preceeded by a -te form of a verb, and is thus always fused like auxilary verbs (見てください → Mitekudasai).

-Two consecutive -te form verbs are always separated, any auxilaries present are fused to the immediately preceding -te form.
+Two consecutive -te form verbs are always separated, any auxilaries present are fused to the immediately preceding final -te form.

 • 放っておく→ Houtteoku: Is kept fused, as it is a set dictionary expression / compound verb.